official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 288. Sir Jeremy asked Sir Michael Jay to arrange for the distribution of the letter in London.
 Sir Michael sent it to Sir David Manning and Mr Straw’s Private Secretary “only at this stage.
-For discussion at my meeting at 12 noon.”95
+For discussion at my meeting at 12 noon.”[^95]

-289. The letter was marked to Mr Blair by Mr Jonathan Powell who wrote: “I do not agree with this.”96
+289. The letter was marked to Mr Blair by Mr Jonathan Powell who wrote: “I do not agree with this.”[^96]

-95 Manuscript comment Jay, 4 September 2002, on Letter Greenstock to Jay, 3 September 2002,
+[^95]: Manuscript comment Jay, 4 September 2002, on Letter Greenstock to Jay, 3 September 2002,
-‘Iraq: Handling in the Security Council’.
-96 Manuscript comment Powell to Prime Minister, [undated], on Letter Greenstock to Jay, 3 September 2002, ‘Iraq: Handling in the Security Council’.
+[^96]: Manuscript comment Powell to Prime Minister, [undated], on Letter Greenstock to Jay, 3 September 2002, ‘Iraq: Handling in the Security Council’.

 145

 3.4 | Development of UK strategy and options, late July to 14 September 2002290.
-Mr Blair replied “? why not? – sounds right to me except possibly it may be possible to get a middle ground resolution.”97
+Mr Blair replied “? why not? – sounds right to me except possibly it may be possible to get a middle ground resolution.”[^97]

 ## FCO advice, 4 September 2002